pedroesli/pedroesli.github.io/_posts/2023/2023-11-13-screen-time-api.md

 ---
 layout: post
 title: Using Screen Time API to block apps for a specified time
-subtitle: Using Screen Time API to help fight phone addiction.
+subtitle: Using Screen Time API to help user reduce app usage.
 tags: [tutorial, swift]
 ---